chef-boneyard/yum-atrpms/README.md

 The yum-atrpms cookbook takes over management of the default repositoryids shipped with atrpms-release.
 It allows attribute manipulation of `atrpms`, `atrpms-debuginfo`, `atrpms-source`, `atrpms-testing`, `atrpms-testing-debuginfo`, `atrpms-testing-source`, `atrpms-bleeding`, `atrpms-bleeding-debuginfo`, and `atrpms-bleeding-source`

+## Deprecation

+The atrpms repos are no longer available.
+This cookbook has been deprecated as there is no longer a need to manage these repositiories

 ## Requirements

 ### Platforms